An excerpt from www.HouseOfNames.com archives copyright © 2000 - 2013

-Another 37 words(3 lines of text) are included under the topic Early Vear Notables in all our PDF Extended History products.
+Another 289 words(21 lines of text) are included under the topic Early Vear Notables in all our PDF Extended History products.

 Some of the Vear family moved to Ireland, but this topic is not covered in this excerpt.
-Another 90 words(6 lines of text) about their life in Ireland is included in all our PDF Extended History products.
+More information about their life in Ireland is included in all our PDF Extended History products.